 Board Chair Citrano called for a vote to approve the amended resolution.

-CEO Boyer mentioned that DIA may schedule a workshop sometime in January to dive deeper into the details of the resolution.
+CEO Boyer mentioned that DIA might possibly schedule a workshop sometime in January to discuss the details of the resolution.

-V. RESOLUTION 2023-11-02 DIA PARKING GARAGE OPERATOR RFP
+D. RESOLUTION 2023-11-02 DIA PARKING GARAGE OPERATOR RFP